The Haunting of Hill House: Development

 Jackson had decided to write "a ghost story" after reading about a group of nineteenth century "psychic researchers" who studied a supposedly haunted house.
 What she discovered in their "dry reports", she writes, "was not the story of a haunted house, it was the story of several earnest, I believe misguided, certainly determined people, with their differing motivations and backgrounds."

 With this in mind, Jackson began to research her story.
 She later claimed to have found a magazine picture of a suitably haunted-looking house in California.
 According to Jackson, her mother, who lived in California, identified the architect as the author's own great-great-grandfather.
 Jackson also read many traditional ghost stories while preparing to write her own, stating: "No one can get into a novel about a haunted house without hitting the subject of reality head-on; either I have to believe in ghosts, which I do, or I have to write another kind of novel altogether."

 As part of her process, Jackson sketched floor plans of the downstairs and upstairs of Hill House and a rendering of the exterior.

+Jackson states that, before writing the novel, she awoke one morning to find a note on her desk that read "DEAD DEAD."
+The note was written in her handwriting, yet she did not remember penning it.
+"I had no choice," she later said.
+"The ghosts were after me."